SKAUL05/gcp-terraform-infra/README.md

 #### Step by Step Guide

-1. Setting up Google Cloud Project (skip if you already have a GCP Project)
+1. Setting up Google Cloud Project (skip if you already have a GCP Account)
 -  Go to [Google Cloud](https://cloud.google.com/) and click on **Get Started for FREE**.
 -  Login using your gmail account, choose your country, accept terms and conditions and click **Continue**.
 -  In the next step, fill your details, like account type, Name, Address, credit card details, tax information, etc. If you have old Gmail account and all the information is already there it would take it and you might not have to fill all the details.